-Worldwide, mental health issues and concerns such as depression became one of the major problem with estimated 300 million people affected(WHO, 2018) and known as social contagion phenomenonas (Eyre et al.,

-2017)thatdeveloped and triggered outfromsomeone's social environment.
+Worldwide, mental health issues and concerns such as depression became one of the major problem with estimated 300 million people affected(WHO, 2018) known social contagion and as phenomenonas (Eyre et al., 2017)thatdeveloped and triggered outfromsomeone'ssocial environment.

 Along with this opportunity for equal access to education, academic institution as an important part of the microsystem of the learneris required to provide quality school life.
 A number of literature (e.g. Bryk, Lee & Holland, 2013;Flynn, 2013) hasstressedthat the quality school life is a significant aspect in the learning process.
 Understanding students' views of quality of school life should light on ways to promote and assure the quality of school education (Thien, 2018).